matejkrenek/matejkrenek/README.md

 ### Greetings, my name is Matěj Křenek

 Hey, I'm Matěj Křenek.
 By name you can recognize I live in center of a Europe.
 In Czech Republic.
 It is really beautiful country and I love it here.
 My passionate is in web development.
-I was starting to learn frontend (html, css, javascript) and I have even tried to developed some web apps using react and firebase.
-Now I'm adding to it some backend with node.js.
+I have experienes both, with frontend (HTML, CSS, JAVSCRIPT, REACT) and backend (NODEJS, MONGODB, FIREBASE).
+Javascript is my language number one.
+I love the simplicity of it and also that weird equality approach.

 ⚡ Skills: HTML / CSS / JAVASCSRIPT / NODEJS / MONGODB / EJS / FIREBASE AUTH / FIREBASE FIRESTORE
 - 😄 Some Experience: DJANGO / PYTHON